What Is a Progesterone Test?

 Your doctor may use a progesterone test to:

-The test is designed to tell you what your level of progesterone is at the time of your test.
+The test tells you what your level of progesterone is at that time.
 You don’t need to do anything to prepare.
 But it will help if you take note of when your last menstrual period started.